TrainTravel/scala-workshop/01-workshop.md

 Group exercise: Ackermann's Function
 ====================================

-Ackerman's function has the following definition:
+Ackermann's function has the following definition:

 $A(m, n) = \begin{cases}
    n+1               & \text{if } m = 0 \\